Somerset Council, emergency services and key partners continue joint response effort

 Clear-up work has continued today and will be repairing roads over the weekend.
 Most main roads are clear of flooding, although some minor roads remain impassable.

-Countywide the recent weather has caused a high number of defects on roads across Somerset and our teams are working hard to assess these and fix them in order of priority.
+Countywide, the recent weather has caused a high number of defects on roads across Somerset and the Council’s teams are working hard to assess these and fix them in order of priority.

 Waste collections

-Recycling and rubbish collections Thursday: There was a high number of missed collections in the Taunton area, crews were helping with missed collections from the previous day.
+- Recycling and rubbish collections – Thursday: A high number of collections were missed in the Taunton area as crews were helping to complete outstanding collections from the previous day.

-Crews will be out collecting tomorrow (Saturday) in Taunton for residents who did not get a collection as planned on Friday.
+- Crews will also be out collecting tomorrow (Saturday) in Taunton for residents who did not receive a collection as planned on Friday.

-If their collection has been missed, residents should leave their bins, boxes and bags out for crews to return the next day.
+- If a collection has been missed, residents should leave their bins, boxes and bags out for crews to return the next day.

-Keep an eye on social media for updates as the position may change quickly.
-Residents can also report a missed collection online, where details of recollection will be available: www.somerset.gov.uk/missed-collection
+Please keep an eye on social media for updates, as the situation may change quickly.
+Residents can also report a missed collection online.

 Schools

-For the latest information on school closures please visit School closures
+For the latest information on school closures, visit the Council’s School closures page.

 Preparing for flooding

-- Visit uk/prepare-for-floodingfor advice on what to do During a flood
+- Visit gov.uk/prepare-for-flooding or somersetprepared.org.uk for advice on what to do During a flood

 - Call 999 if there is a risk to life